rodrigobercini/import-SH4-unicos-por-municipios/README.md

 # Data sources

-The code is analyzing import data from [2019](http://www.mdic.gov.br/balanca/bd/comexstat-bd/mun/IMP_2019_MUN.csv), but there's also export data and years 1997-2020.
+The code is analyzing import data from [2019](http://www.mdic.gov.br/balanca/bd/comexstat-bd/mun/IMP_2019_MUN.csv).
 Refer to the official [MDIC website](http://www.mdic.gov.br/index.php/comercio-exterior/estatisticas-de-comercio-exterior/base-de-dados-do-comercio-exterior-brasileiro-arquivos-para-download) for further data:

 There were mismatches for about 1.000 municipalities regarding MDIC and IBGE databases.
-Through a series of Vlookups and general feature engineering, this spreadsheet contains matching codes for MDIC and IBGE.
+Through a series of Vlookups and general feature engineering, the spreadsheet below contains matching codes for MDIC and IBGE.

 [Municipalities/states codes and names](https://drive.google.com/open?id=1FU_1V7yYW-jILYy-KPW7UgvtYfYU7jRk)